 what will you need

 pork ribs — Asian grocery stores have pork spare ribs that come in strips instead of large slices.
-Separate the rib strand by cutting between the bones to create short rib pieces.
+Separate the row of ribs with a knife to get individual pork ribs.